 Projects can include upgrades and major maintenance to existing buildings, or creating new buildings or facilities.
 Types of capital improvement projects:

 Projects can be funded through several means.
-The Facilities Maintenance Reserve Fund is expected to be the primary source for local funding.
+The Capital Improvement Program Maintenance Reserve fund is expected to be the primary source for local funding.
 Bonding and grants may also be proposed as a mechanism for funding projects.

 Projects will be scored using the nomination forms.
 The questions used to score projects are the same questions asked in the nomination form.
 Generally speaking, the nomination form questions are ordered from highest-weighed to lowest-weighed.